dekoza/mtgpl/RNA.rst

    When Rix Maadi Reveler enters the battlefield, discard a card, then draw a card.
 If Rix Maadi Reveler's spectacle cost was paid, instead discard your hand, then draw three cards.

+"#branding"
+   "#branding" deals 2 damage to target creature.
+If that creature would die this turn, exile it instead.

 Skarrgan Hellkite
    Riot (This creature enters the battlefield with your choice of a +1/+1 counter or haste.)

    Flying

    |mana_3|\ |mana_r|: Skarrgan Hellkite deals 2 damage divided as you choose among one or two targets.
 Activate this ability only if Skarrgan Hellkite has a +1/+1 counter on it.

+Skewer the Critics
+   Spectacle |mana_r| (You may cast this spell for its spectacle cost rather than its mana cost if an opponent lost life this turn.)

+   Skewer the Critics deals 3 damage to any target.

 Smelt-Ward Ignus